magneticio/vamp.io/content/documentation/installation/quick_start.md

            magneticio/vamp-docker:0.8.0
 ```
 {{% /copyable %}}

+> **Note:** If you installed Docker Toolbox please use "Docker Quickstart Terminal".
+At this moment we don't support Kitematic yet.

 Please notice the mounting of the docker machine certificates.
 Please set this to your specific environment.
 You can get this info by running for instance `docker-machine config default`.